-Make a Pretty Pouf
+How to Make a Pretty Pouf

-Skim any home design magazine these days and you'll see that interior designers find poufs irresistible for their adaptability and usefulness.
-Get in on this hot trend without breaking your budget with our easy-to-follow instructions for making one of these stylish seats for well under $50.
+Skim any home design magazine these days and you'll see that interior designers find poufs irresistible for their adaptability and practicality.
+Get in on this hot trend without breaking your budget with our easy-to-follow instructions.
+We'll show you how to make one of these stylish seats for well under $50.

-- 2 Yards of 54-inch-wide linen burlap
+- 2 yards of 54-inch-wide linen burlap

 - Straight pins

 - 1 spool (125 yards) heavy-duty/upholstery thread to match burlap

 - 2 large garbage bags full of fabric items for stuffing (e.g. old clothing, worn towels, fabric scraps)